Qlarant Announces New Partnership with Techne LLC

-Easton, Md., April 27, 2022 (GLOBE NEWSWIRE) -- Qlarant Inc., a national company known for its achievements in the program integrity technology arena, announced today that Techne LLC is joining Qlarant’s reseller program for the popular risk identification, risk visualization and risk resolution analytics software platform, RIViR.
+Easton, MD, May 02, 2022 (GLOBE NEWSWIRE) -- Qlarant Inc., a national company known for its achievements in the program integrity technology arena, announced today that Techne LLC is joining Qlarant’s reseller program for the popular risk identification, risk visualization and risk resolution analytics software platform, RIViR.
 Qlarant has increased its focus on the analytics and data mining industry and has officially brought Techne on board to support the RIViR program designed to identify and resolve risk in almost any industry.

 “By bringing Techne into the reseller program, we are able to broaden our reach into new markets while expanding our existing ones,” says, Will Mapp, III, Chief Technology Officer for Qlarant.
 “It enables us to continue our outreach efforts while enabling our internal team to focus on our customer’s needs and requirements.
 It’s a win-win for both companies.”